MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Gets a default boundary group.

 ### [Get-CMDeployment](Get-CMDeployment.md)
-Gets a Configuration Manager deployment.
+Get a Configuration Manager deployment.

 ### [Get-CMDeploymentPackage](Get-CMDeploymentPackage.md)
 Gets information about deployment packages on a distribution point.

 ### [Get-CMDeploymentStatusDetails](Get-CMDeploymentStatusDetails.md)
-Gets the status details of a Configuration Manager deployment.
+Get the status details of a Configuration Manager deployment.

 ### [Get-CMDeploymentType](Get-CMDeploymentType.md)
 Gets the deployment type of a Configuration Manager deployment application.